Listen to "Single Sign-on Implementation for Enterprise Applications" on Spreaker. Close

 3. SSO Implementation Approach: InAppBrowser

 Tabs in Android and services in iOS could be customized in systems as native pop-ups with platform animations and appearance.
-They track redirects and are being closed if a login is entered correctly.
+They track redirects and are closed if a login is entered correctly.
 There isn’t a problem as in the case of WebView, though the login form looks detached from the application if the design differs from the native platforms’ components.
 This is a recommended and safe approach to SSO implementation in mobile applications.

 After trial and error, we decided to opt for InAppBrowser.
-It has a common sandbox with cookies inside one application, so if you apply it and then open other web links in it that should login the user via SSO, which means that problems do not arise at all.
+It has a common sandbox with cookies inside one application, so if you apply it and then open other web links in it that should log in the user via SSO, which means that problems do not arise at all.
 But in 2 different applications, these sandboxes will be different and you need to somehow take information from one and put it in another to implement SSO between applications.

 For such a sharing process, we applied Keychain storage in iOS and Secure storage in Android since both of them securely store data on the device.
 They can isolate the store for one application or several trusted applications, yet this requires additional configuration steps in each of the mobile applications.